eharrow/pico-starlight-node/README.md

 code.

 Finally, update the `SERVER_CONFIG.py` and modify the `URL` value to point to the IP/Port of the Web server you configured above.
-Save to the Plaska Kit.
+Save to the Plasma Kit.

 Then plug this in and enjoy!